Business entities in Bulgaria

 The Bulgaria Joint Stock Company (AD/EAD)

-- A joint stock company (JSC) is known in Bulgaria as an AD company and can be incorporated with i) a single shareholder (in which case the abbreviation becomes EAD) or ii) two or more shareholders (AD company).
-To approve the Bulgarian JSC setup, Bulgarian authorities will require i) an initial share capital of at least €25,000, 25% of which must be paid up at incorporation and ii) the appointment of a board of directors, comprising at least three members who can be of any nationality and iii) the appointment of a certified accountant;
+- A joint stock company (JSC) can be incorporated with i) a single shareholder (locally known as an EAD) or ii) two or more shareholders (AD company).
+The Bulgarian authorities will require i) an initial share capital of at least €25,000, 25% of which must be paid up at incorporation ii) appointment of a Board of directors comprising at least three members and iii) appointment of a certified accountant;

 - All Bulgarian JSCs are required to i) have their balance sheet and annual financial statements audited by a certified accountant and ii) file them with the Bulgarian Trade Register before March 31st each year.

 - Best uses for a joint stock company: to give your company a marketing edge, Healy Consultants recommends the setting up a joint stock company in Bulgaria, instead of using an OOD.
 Our Clients often find that an AD or EAD company allows them to raise capital more easily in Europe in order to finance their business expansion.
 Indeed, the Bulgarian company law does not restrict the issuance and transfer of shares by JSCs.
 Bulgarian JSCs can also be listed on either the Sofia Stock Exchange or on another stock exhchange in the EU, including: i) EuroNext and ii) the London Stock Exchange;

 - The limited partnership in Bulgaria is formed by a minimum of two partners with different powers and liability over the company’s debt.
 At least one “general partner” must be fully liable while other “limited partners” will only be liable to the extent of their (unpaid) contribution to the partnership;